CSCfi/Kielipankki-utilities/docs/howto_archive_original_data.md

 Instructions on how to upload and download data to IDA can be found here: [IDA user guide](https://www.fairdata.fi/en/ida/user-guide/ "https://www.fairdata.fi/en/ida/user-guide/").

-If you decide to use the IDA client in Puhti, you can find instructions on configuring and using IDA from the command line here: [CSC guide for archiving data](https://research.csc.fi/csc-guide-archiving-data-to-the-archive-servers#3.2.2 "https://research.csc.fi/csc-guide-archiving-data-to-the-archive-servers#3.2.2").
+If you decide to use the IDA client in [CSC’s computing environment](https://urn.fi/urn:nbn:fi:lb-2026090301), you can find instructions on configuring and using IDA from the command line here: [CSC guide for archiving data](https://docs.csc.fi/data/ida/using_ida/ "https://docs.csc.fi/data/ida/using_ida/").

-Assuming that you use the IDA client on Puhti, the command for uploading the package to IDA is:
+Assuming that you use the IDA client on CSC’s computing environment, the command for uploading the package to IDA is:

     ida upload -v corpora/'corpus'/file.tgz file.tgz